Check the Income Tax Table for 2024 in the Philippines

 Previously Lower Income Tax Rates to Go Up

-These will be the updates:
+These were the updates:

 • Percentage Tax – from 1% back to 3%